r-lib/vctrs/tests/testthat/_snaps/subscript-loc.md

       x Subscript `foo(bar)` can't contain missing values. x It has a missing value at location 1.

+# can alter logical missing value handling (#1595)

+    Code
+      vec_as_location(x, n = 4L, missing = "error")
+    Condition
+      Error:
+      !
+Must subset elements with a valid subscript vector. x Subscript can't contain missing values.
+      x It has missing values at locations 2 and 4.

+---

+    Code
+      vec_as_location(NA, n = 2L, missing = "error")
+    Condition
+      Error:
+      !
+Must subset elements with a valid subscript vector. x Subscript can't contain missing values.
+      x It has a missing value at location 1.

 # can customise subscript type errors

     Code